kuzzleio/kuzzle/doc/2/guides/elasticsearch/v8/index.md

 The support of Elasticsearch 8 has been introduced in Kuzzle 2.30.0.

-The choice has been made to keep kuzzle compatible to avoid breaking changes around the support of ES8.
+The choice has been made to keep Kuzzle compatible to avoid breaking changes around the support of ES8.

-We wanted to allow the user to OPT-IN for the feature so no modification is needed on your behalf to stay with Elasticsearch 7.
+We wanted to allow the user to **opt-in** for this feature, so no modification is needed on your behalf if you want to keep using Elasticsearch 7.

-By default the majorVersion support will be 7 until Kuzzle v3.
+The default major version of Elasticsearch will be 7 until Kuzzle v3.

-The new key to change the version supported by is available under
+The new configuration key to change the version supported is available under:

 ```json
 {